ArshRai17/cool-anemone/content/posts/buying-darjeeling-tea-from-teabox-vahdam-capitaltea.md

 #### Website

 While they have a modern-looking website, I am not a fan of their navigation, especially the inability to filter Darjeeling's tea variety (First Flush vs the Second Flush).
 I only drink Second Flush and prefer the ability to filter out the noise.
 Vahdam Teas' website does not have that option, which means scrolling and paying attention to every black tea in their inventory.
 They highlight new arrivals with a tag, but it is still not helpful when you have to keep scrolling.
-If anyone from Vahdam Teas is reading this article, you guys need to add a filter and improve the navigation.
+If anyone from Vahdam Teas is reading this article, you need to add a filter and improve the navigation.
 If you guys need help, you can always reach out to me!

 Also, you have to click a couple of times to add a tea to your cart, not the best experience.
 Furthermore, as compared to Teabox and Capital Tea, where you have the option to buy 100 grams or more, I have only seen 100 grams with Vahdam Teas.